 Will researchers have access to identifiable data?
 Important to remember here is that this includes biospecimens and that recordings are considered identifiable.

-Is the institution or organization the prime awardee on the grant?
-The prime awardee is considered to hold "parental rights" to all data collected for the project.
+Is the institution/organization the prime awardee or is the affiliated Investigator named as an MPI on the grant?
+The prime awardee or MPI is considered to hold "parental rights" to all data collected for the project.
 Researchers may not be interacting with the participants or planning to view any of the identifiers associated with the research but as the “parent” you have intrinsic rights that would allow access.

 There are certain situations where it may seem that an institution or organization is engaged but they actually are not.